jstrieb/quickserv/README.md

 #!python3

 # Each QuickServ script must begin with a line like the one above so that
 # QuickServ knows how to run the file.
-I would run `python3 this_file.py` to
+I would do `python3 this_file.py` to
-# run this file, so the previous line tells QuickServ to do it that way.
+# run this file.
+The first line tells QuickServ to do it that way.
 But if
 # you wanted to do `julia my_file.jl` for example, then you would make the
-# first line `#!julia` instead.
+# first line of `my_file.jl` be `#!julia`.
 #
 # Since we just want QuickServ to show the HTML code to the user and not run
-# it, it does not begin with this.
+# it, index.html does not begin with this.

 import sys

-# In the input, "=" and "&" determine where variables start and end.
-So if they
+# In the form input, "=" and "&" determine where variables start and end.
+So if
-# are literally included in the variable name or value, they must be specially
+# they are literally included in the variable name or value, they must be
-# decoded.
-This code replaces every instance of the text on the left with the
+# specially decoded.
+This code replaces every instance of the text on the left
-# text on the right:
+# with the text on the right to do the decoding:
 #     %3D -> =
 #     %26 -> &
 #     %25 -> %
 #
 # NOTE: Order matters! "%" must be decoded last.
 If not, it can mess with
-# decoding the others
+# decoding the others, since their encoded version uses "%"
 def decode_characters(text):
     text = text.replace("%3D", "=")
     text = text.replace("%26", "&")